iluwatar/java-design-patterns/lazy-loading/README.md

 * You need to delay object creation to optimize memory usage or improve startup times.
 * Loading data or resources should happen just-in-time rather than at application startup.

-## Known Uses
+## Real-World Applications of Lazy Loading Pattern in Java

-* Hibernate (Java ORM Framework): Delays loading of related objects until they are accessed.
+* Hibernate (Java ORM Framework): Delays loading of related objects until they are accessed, leveraging the Lazy Loading pattern to optimize Java application performance.
 * JPA annotations @OneToOne, @OneToMany, @ManyToOne, @ManyToMany and fetch = FetchType.LAZY
 * Spring Framework (Dependency Injection): Loads beans only when required, reducing application startup time.

-## Consequences
+## Benefits and Trade-offs of Lazy Loading Pattern

 Benefits: